microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ```

-This API is helpful when using the self provided data based API, as the caller would have to provide these hashes for all the packages and files they send as part of the input data.
+This API is a useful tool when utilizing the self-provided data-based API.
+The API caller will need to supply these hashes for all the packages and files being sent as part of the input data.

 ## Prerequisites for calling the API

-In order to call the API, you must first generate one required and one optional data object.
+In order to call the API, the user must first include a minimum of one required object and one optional data object.

-### SBOMMetadata
+### SBOM Metadata

-The `SBOMMetadata` object provides the SBOM tool with additional metadata that can be used to configure some output metadata values in the SBOM, for example the product name or version.
+The `SBOMMetadata` object provides the API with additional metadata for use in configuring output metadata values in the SBOM file, e.g., product name or version:

 ```C#